Super Mario 64 DS: Critics

 Other criticism focused on the game's controls and multiplayer mode.
 Theobald felt the lack of an analog stick made the controls more difficult than the original game and required a short period of adjustment.
 He further stated that the digital pad and touchscreen's virtual analog control were "tricky" and required practice.
 Harris echoed similar comments and noted the touchscreen does not provide physical feedback like an analog stick.
 He added the game was never intended to be played without proper analog controls.
 Gerstmann referred to the multiplayer mode as "uneventful" and considered it lacking longevity, but commented that it was a good extra that demonstrated the system's wireless multiplayer capabilities.
 Theobald agreed it was a nice addition, but considered it a "diversion" that players would tire of quickly.

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Super Mario 64 DS with "Wireless Game of the Year", as well as received a nomination for "Handheld Game of the Year" (which was ultimately awarded to Metroid: Zero Mission).